switchupcb/disgo/_contribution/concepts/REQUESTS.md

 # What is a Request?

 A request is an act of communication.

-Suppose that we have a conversation:
+Suppose we have a conversation.
 - I send you a message.
 - You receive the message.
 - You process the message.